CySidi/goten-versioning/README.md

 const routeVersioner = new GotenRouteVersioner([version1, version2, version3])
 ```

-After instanciating, we can get the versioned routes by accessing `routeVersioner.routeVersions`.
+After instanciating, we can get the versioned routes by accessing `routeVersioner.getVersionedRoutes()`.
 This returns an object where the keys are the name of each version (*v1*, *v2*, etc...) and the values are the associated **GotenVersion**.

 ----